LiveNathan/blog/_posts/power.md

 4. Document your plan rather than relying on field decisions—even if it's just a simple spreadsheet.
 5. Tools exist to help, but the best tool would be integrated into your existing workflow.

 Whether you're using a spreadsheet, a purpose-built tool like AmpLogic, or just keeping notes, the important thing is moving from improvised solutions to systematic planning.
-Because as Marcus's comment makes clear, "waiting for something to happen" shouldn't be part of anyone's workflow.

 *Have feedback on this post?
 Spot a technical error?
 Want to share your own power balancing strategies?
 Please reach out—I'm still learning, and I welcome constructive input from the community.*